To me, the profile of these ‘Kildalton’ malt whiskies often contains some more 'organics'

 Nose: Soft, almost grainy start, evolving into an odd combination of salt and sweet notes.

 Then fruits, spices and salt emerge.
-Not peaty as some other old OMC's I've tried at first.
+Not peaty as some other old OMC's.
+Slowly grows drier & more serious.

-A slideshow of fragrances; white pepper, tobacco - then horse stable and old leather.
+Medicinal elements.
+A slide show of fragrances; white pepper, tobacco - then horse stable and old leather.

 Doesn't really need water but it can stand a few drops.
 More salt, chalk and dust.